amylour/FreeFido_v2/README.md

 </details>

-Admin can control users bookings via the panel.
+Admin can control users bookings via the Django Admin panel.

-Dropdown menu allowing Admin to 'approve' a users comment

 <details>
     <summary>All bookings are made available to the Admin</summary>